Designer Bob Nixon distanced himself from the ill-fated AMC Pacer

 1976 AMC Pacer was shaped like a bathtub

-The Pacer had a bathtub-like family resemblance to the original Nash Rambler.
-Note how the Pacer’s sheetmetal is wider behind the front wheels than in front of them (click on photos to enlarge).
+The Pacer had a family resemblance to the original Nash Rambler, with its inverted-bathtub shape.
+Note how the Pacer’s sheetmetal is wider behind the front wheels than in front of them.

-Were all of these stylistic decisions dictated to the design team from upper management?
+Were all of the above-mentioned decisions dictated to the design team from upper management?
 Mike Rosa’s (2013) story includes illustrations and photographs of Pacer concepts that deviated to varying degrees from the bathtub look.
 What happened to them?

 By the same token, the car’s weight was partly a product of the unusually large amount of glass and the front subframe.
 The latter was the engineering team’s business, but the amount of glass used would presumably have been the purview of the stylists.